my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 > så lenge;

+**“så lenge” + clause**: as long as / provided that / on the condition that ...;

 - *Så lenge* du øver hver dag, vil du bli bedre i norsk.
   → As long as you practice every day, you will get better at Norwegian.

+- *Så lenge* du gjør ditt beste, er jeg fornøyd.
+  → So long as you do your best, I am satisfied.

+- Du kan bli her *så lenge* du vil.
+  → You can stay here as long as you want.
+  (Here it expresses duration, not a condition.)

+- Vi klarer oss fint *så lenge* vi samarbeider.
+  → We manage well so long as we cooperate.

+- *Så lenge* det ikke regner, går vi en tur.
+  → So long as it does not rain, we will go for a walk.

+- Jobbene deres bør respekteres *så lenge* de forsørger seg selv.
+  → Their jobs should be respected so long as they support themselves.

+- Jeg skal huske det *så lenge* jeg lever.
+  → I will remember it as long as I live.

 --------------------------------------------------------------------------------